tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 ********************

-#### producesAssertion
+#### producesResponse

-- Name: bdqffdq:producesAssertion
+- Name: bdqffdq:producesResponse
-- Preferred Label: produces Assertion
+- Preferred Label: produces Response
-- Definition: Connects an entity with a bdqffdq:Assertion that the entity created.
+- Definition: Connects an entity with a bdqffdq:Response that the entity created.
-- Comments: Connects bdqffdq:Implementations (Solutions layer, see Figure 3 in Veiga et al., 2017) with the bdqffdq:Assertions (Reports layer, see Figure 3 in Veiga et al., 2017) that they produce from the execution of a bdqffdq:Specification.
+- Comments: Connects bdqffdq:Implementations (Solutions layer, see Figure 3 in Veiga et al., 2017) with the bdqffdq:Responses (Reports layer, see Figure 3 in Veiga et al., 2017) that they produce from the execution of a bdqffdq:Specification.

 ********************